 Understanding French Translation

 To understand the language, it is first necessary to understand the roots of the language.
-A simple glance back at the development of French can offer some insights into where difficulties might arise in the translation process.
+A simple glance back at the development of French can offer some insights into where challenges might arise in the translation process.

 The (shared) root of the problem